- Why Learn Spanish as Soon as you Can?

 When you go to school, you'll probably be given the option to choose from one of several foreign languages.
 Though it may seem trivial at first, this could be one of the most important choices you make.

 It’s also a choice you don’t get much time to make.
 Are you thinking of taking Spanish like most people do?
 It’s a good choice!
-Spanish is spoken in many places around the world.
+There are many benefits of learning Spanish, and it is a language that is spoken in many places around the world.

-If you start learning Spanish before middle school, it’ll give you a head start against your classmates.
-You’ll learn vocabulary (words and phrases) as well as Spanish grammar, conjugations (verbs and tenses), speaking, the Spanish alphabet, and translation.
+The earlier you pick up the Spanish language, the better your advantage will be over your classmates later on at school, or even at university.
+You’ll have a head start when it comes to vocabulary (words and phrases) as well as Spanish grammar, conjugations (verbs and tenses), speaking, the Spanish alphabet, and even some aspects of translation.

-Spanish tutors will give you plenty of time to learn each concept.
+If you decide to take some Spanish courses outside of school, either at a Spanish language school, or with a Spanish teacher, then your tutor should give you plenty of time to learn each new concept.
 Tutors can adjust their classes to you, focus on the things that you want or need to learn, and go at your own pace.
 You don’t need to rush!
-You have a number of years before you have to go to college.
-Let’s not forget about college!
+You have a number of years before you go to university, so you don't need to worry about that just yet.

 Did you know that Spanish is one of the most important languages in the world?
-Spanish colonization over the centuries led to the language being spoken in a large number of different places.
+The history of Spanish has made it widespread today, particularly through Spanish colonisation over the centuries which led to the language being spoken in a large number of different places.
 In fact, in its heyday, the Spanish empire was one of the biggest in the world and covered much of the west of what is now the United States, Mexico, the majority of South America, and parts of western Africa and Asia.

 Let’s not forget about Europe where you can find Spanish-speaking communities across the whole continent.